Getting Started

 Note that only one application should be created per developer account.
 If you discover the need for additional test applications later in the development cycle, you can submit a technical support request.

-¶ (Optional) Testing with Postman
+¶ Testing with Postman

 Postman is an API development environment that simplifies running and testing API requests.
 With Postman, you won’t have to copy and paste data from one endpoint to another.